>

 Weekly Schedule

-1) Aims and objectives of sociological science.
-Aims and objectives of sociology of law
+1) Aims and Objectives of Sociology - A general introduction to the basic aims and objectives of the sociology of law.

-5) The effect of society on the systematisation of sects
+5) The effects of social factors on the formation and systematisation of fiqh sects.

 15) Final Examination